kgolding/website-kgolding.co.uk/content/post/docker-server-web-proxy.md

 1. `mkdir ~/my-app`
 1. `cd ~/my-app`
-1. Copy the application to server, `myapp` in this example, and have it run it's http server on port 8080
+1. Copy the application to the server into the `~/my-app` directory, which is `myapp`in this example, and configurr it to run it's http server on port 8080.
 1. `nano docker-compose.yml`:
 ```yaml
     version: '3'